Armalite/lets-try-materialize/README.md

  - You will need to open another shell instance to perform further tasks

 # Connect to Materialize console
-Requires: Materlialize has been started in another shell (see above section)
+Requires: Materialize has been started in another shell (see above section)
  - You can connect directly to the Materialize console to run commands with `make materialize-connect`

 # Test DBT Connectivity

- - Charlie bit me
+Requires: Materialize has been started in another shell
+ - You can test dbt connectivity to the materialize db with `make dbt-debug`